 Find some great rubric ideas at our Pinterest board.

 Students should always have time to reflect on the group’s efforts and the final project.
-This can be done through a peer/group rubric, but can also be accomplished as a class.
-Reflection time gives students the opportunity to share the following:
+This can be done through a peer/group rubric, but can also be accomplished as a class reflection time give students the opportunity to share the following:

-• Possible roles they’d like to try for the next project
+- Possible rules they like to try for the next project

 “Had we skipped the step of reflecting the day after the meeting, I would have made many incorrect assumptions.
-The reflection period prompted teachers to spend time considering student perspective and to ask, ‘Are we following their agenda or ours?’” she said.
+The reflection period prompted teachers to spend time considering student perspective and to ask are we following their agenda or ours?”
+Murphy said.